I Remember HP

-These two engineers came out of telecom.
-That is an industry that pioneered reliability.
-The telephone industry (back then there was only one U.S. phone company, affectionately known as “Ma Bell”) was paranoid about availability, even to the extent of having their own power generators rather than rely on the local utility.
+These two engineers came out of the telecommunications industry.
+Telco (back then there was only one U.S. phone company, affectionately known as “Ma Bell”) was paranoid about availability, even to the extent of having their own power generators rather than rely on the local utility.
 No matter how bad the storm was or how long your power was out, when you picked up the telephone you always got a dial tone.
 This didn’t happen by accident -- Ma Bell had been investing in redundancy for decades.

 Tom said “ever since I left HP I wanted to start a computer company.
 I figured I could do at least as good as HP.
 Now I have an opening.”
 Jim and Tom asked if I would like to get involved and look at their design.
 I was going to look at the software and overall architecture, and an x-HP hardware engineer named Fred Coury was going to look at the hardware.
 I knew Fred and he was a really good guy.
 I told them sure, why not?
 Doesn’t hurt to listen.